tzlaine/small_wg1_papers/P2727_iterator_interface.md

   `Reference` is not a language reference.
 - Add support for `operator<=>`.
 - Return `void` from `operator++(int)` for input iterators.

+## Changes since R2

+- Radically changed the implementation.
+Instead of using CRTP, the template deduces `this`, and the formerly-hidden friends are no longer hidden.

 # Motivation